stenslae/BatteryPackTesting/README.md

 11. When loaded, you will be able to see the data from the test.
 Only one read every minute is recorded, but reads were taken every second (unless you change the code).
 Save the values of the Average Voltage, Total WH, and Total mAH.

 ### Battery Pack Results
--For a vast majority of battery packs tested, the advertised Wh is significantly smaller than the actual Wh.
+- For a vast majority of battery packs tested, the advertised Wh is significantly smaller than the actual Wh.

 ## Acknowledgments
 - This work was my part of a project at Labjack Corporation, other part of project was done by intern Josh Kempe of Labjack Corporation